keymanapp/keyboards/release/p/phaistos_disc/README.md

 © SIL International

-Version 1.0

 Description
 -----------

-Phaistos Disc generated from template
+This keyboard is designed for the Phaistos Disc symbols.

 Links
 -----